-3. The BMA submitted a petition against BTSC to the Thailand Arbitration Center claiming remuneration for the use of State Property land of approximately THB 132 million (principal of THB 64.7 million and penalty of THB 67.3 million) and a guarantee letter fee for building construction agreement of THB 8.2 million.
+The BMA submitted a petition against BTSC to the Thailand Arbitration Center claiming remuneration for the use of State Property land of approximately THB 132mn (principal of THB 64.7mn and penalty of THB 67.3mn) and a guarantee letter fee for building construction agreement of THB 8.2mn.
 BTSC submitted a dispute claiming that according to the Concession Agreement such property could be used for BTS SkyTrain project without BTSC having to pay for any expenses, rent, fees and other incurred expenses.
-Later, Thailand Arbitration Center has temporarily dismissed the case from the directory in order to wait for the ruling of the Supreme Court on the rehabilitation case in which the BMA filed to the Supreme Court's bankruptcy division according to No. 2 above since this is the same debt.
-On 3 May 2017, the Supreme Court overturned the decision and ordered that the BMA was to receive the rehabilitation debt as per No. 2 in the amount of approximately THB 117.61 million.
-In September 2017, BTSC paid the debt for the fee for the letter of guarantee for the construction of building totaling THB 8.2 million and the BMA has withdrawn the claim on fee for the letter of guarantee from the case in arbitration, the only remaining case in arbitration is the claim for the fee for the use of land of the State Property.
+Later, Thailand Arbitration Center has temporarily dismissed the case from the directory in order to wait for the ruling of the Supreme Court on the rehabilitation case in which the BMA filed to the Supreme Court's bankruptcy division according to No. 1 above since this is the same debt.
+On 3 May 2017, the Supreme Court overturned the decision and ordered that the BMA was to receive the rehabilitation debt as per No. 1 in the amount of approximately THB 117.61mn.
+In September 2017, BTSC paid the debt for the fee for the letter of guarantee for the construction of building totaling THB 8.2mn and the BMA has withdrawn the claim on fee for the letter of guarantee from the case in arbitration, the only remaining case in arbitration is the claim for the fee for the use of land of the State Property.
 BTSC and BMA have appointed the arbitral tribunal to consider the dispute.
-The Thailand Arbitration Center scheduled to examine witnesses in June-July 2019.
+The Thailand Arbitration Center examined witnesses and completed the consideration of the dispute on 13 November 2019.
+Subsequently, on 13 January 2020, the Thailand Arbitration Center arbitrated BTSC to pay THB 34.3mn with interest of 7.5% per annum of the principal amount from 21 February 2001 onwards to BMA until it completes, with condition that, BMA will enforce the arbitration when it pays to Treasury Department equal to the actual payment but not more than the arbitral amount.
+The other requests were dismissed.